 The only paid role is that of musical leader.
 The other roles are filled by choir members.
 It's part of the tradition of the choir that active roles in it are widely distributed among members.
 At each AGM we ask for volunteers and nominations for the various on-going roles listed in this section.
 If there's a surplus of names for given positions, job-sharing is a possibility (for example, assistant roles).
 So is shadowing, to help new people learn roles.
-If necessary an election is held.
+Note: we don't expect new members to take on a role in their first year, unless they strongly wish to.
+If necessary, an election is held.
 In addition, individuals are encouraged to contribute to the work load on a casual basis, and so take some of the weight off the 'elected officers'.
 The following notes explain what the roles involve.